 Why are we only really hearing about this now?
 The fact that a third of their total came in 12 months, while the rest was accrued over a 6 year period, shows just how rapidly they expanding in the small business lending space.
 It also emerged that over 50% of companies that take a loan with Amazon come back for at least one more.

-Amazon small business lending: A licence to print money?
+Amazon small business lending: A license to print money?

 Entering the loans arena was actually a rather smart move by Jeff Bezos.
 Amazon will, naturally, earn interest on all approved loans.
 With money continuing to be earned via retailers on the main Amazon site, the company is suddenly more cash rich than ever before.
 With money being raised, almost passively, there is more available to lend, earn interest on, to lend, interest on… You get the idea.
 Amazon are making superb progress in an exceptionally lucrative market.

 While Amazon lending is invitation only, those that are approached are able to apply for loans between $k and $750k.
 It should also be noted that companies Amazon approach are already selling on the site.
 This in of itself is a genius move, with Amazon collecting cash on both ends of the retailer – interest on repayments, and increased fees on retailer sales.

 Seemingly not content with the U.S., UK and Japan, the company has been dropping hints that it is looking at expanding to other countries where there is an Amazon TLD (top level domain).
 Strong marketplaces that they could be looking at include India, Canada, France, and China.